 I walk into a large white room.
 It’s a dance studio in midtown Manhattan.
 I’m wearing a sweatshirt, faded jeans, and Nike cross-trainers.
 The room is lined with eight-foot-high mirrors.
 There’s a boom box in the corner. […] Other than the mirrors, the boom box and me, the room is empty.

-Creative writing teacher Dorothea Brande believed writing demanded muscles that functioned in solitude.
+The exquisite creative writing teacher, Dorothea Brande – who agreed with Tharp that genius could be taught – believed writing demanded muscles that functioned in solitude.
 It is only in such a space that we mine experience and memory and project imagination plus ideas.
-The white room is a metaphor for Tharp’s belief that creativity is within us.
+The white room is a metaphor for Tharp’s belief that creativity is within us.1

 Tharp is not immune to the fear of creation – or other psychological hang-ups – but she doesn’t dwell on it.
 These are issues solved through self-intimacy: “Another thing about knowing who you are is that you know what you should not be doing, which can save you a lot of heartaches and false starts if you catch it early on.”

-Once we realize our ideal creative state exists and our preferences are knowable, it falls on us to create the ideal conditions.
+Once we realize our ideal creative state exists and our preferences are knowable, it falls on us to create those conditions and pursue the work.

 My preferred working state is thermal – I need heat – and my preferred ritual is getting warm… There’s also a psychological component to heart: It calls up the warmth of the hearth and home.
 In a word, it says “mother,” which is all about feeling safe and secure.

-Pair this timeless book with Rollo May’s insightful guidance on creativity and fear or read firsthand the discipline it took for John Steinbeck to produce his masterpiece, The Grapes of Wrath in mere months (and what this discipline cost).
+Pair The Creative Habit with Rollo May’s insightful guidance on creativity and fear or read firsthand the discipline it took for John Steinbeck to produce his masterpiece, The Grapes of Wrath in mere months (and what this discipline cost).